Hubbard and Milwaukee host Indiana State - WTOP News

 Milwaukee; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Milwaukee faces Indiana State after Seth Hubbard scored 21 points in Milwaukee’s 74-72 victory against the Robert Morris Colonials.
+BOTTOM LINE: Milwaukee hosts Indiana State after Seth Hubbard scored 21 points in Milwaukee’s 74-72 win over the Robert Morris Colonials.

-The Sycamores are 1-3 on the road.
-Indiana State ranks seventh in the MVC giving up 69.1 points while holding opponents to 42.1% shooting.
+The Panthers have gone 4-0 in home games.
+Milwaukee has a 2-5 record in games decided by 10 points or more.

-Milwaukee scores 81.0 points, 11.9 more per game than the 69.1 Indiana State allows.
-Indiana State has shot at a 45.3% clip from the field this season, 1.7 percentage points less than the 47.0% shooting opponents of Milwaukee have averaged.
+Milwaukee makes 44.7% of its shots from the field this season, which is 2.6 percentage points higher than Indiana State has allowed to its opponents (42.1%).
+Indiana State averages 75.9 points per game, 7.1 fewer points than the 83.0 Milwaukee gives up.

-TOP PERFORMERS: Hubbard is scoring 16.6 points per game with 3.3 rebounds and 2.1 assists for the Panthers.
-Danilo Jovanovich is averaging 12.6 points and 5.8 rebounds while shooting 62.7%.
+TOP PERFORMERS: Hubbard is shooting 44.7% and averaging 16.6 points for the Panthers.
+Amar Augillard is averaging 2.2 made 3-pointers.

-Ian Scott is scoring 13.4 points per game and averaging 7.9 rebounds for the Sycamores.
-Camp Wagner is averaging 11.9 points and 4.7 rebounds.
+Camp Wagner is shooting 31.8% from beyond the arc with 2.8 made 3-pointers per game for the Sycamores, while averaging 11.9 points.
+Ian Scott is averaging 13.4 points, 7.9 rebounds and 1.7 steals.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.